-COURSE TITLE COURSE NUMBER PRE-REQUISITES PRE-REQUISITES CREDITS SEMESTER TAKEN GRADE GE NERAL EDUC ATION REQUIREMENTS 35-36 College Composition I: Expository Writing and Research ENG 101 Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
-3 College Composition II: Writing about Literature ENG 102 English 101 with a grade of C- or higher 3 Introduction to Psychology (B) PSY 110 Eligibility for ENG 101 3 Human Development (B) PSY 216 PSY 110 3 Introduction to Sociology (B) SOC 110 Eligibility for ENG 101 3 Human Biology (D) BIO 111 4 Laboratory Science (D) 4 Humanities Electives (C) 3 Humanities Electives (C) 3 Humanities Electives (C) 3 Math Electives (D) 3-4 PROGRAM REQUIREMENTS 20 Introduction to Human Services HSV 113 Eligibility for ENG 101 3 The Helping Relationship: Delivering Human Services HSV 124 HSV 113 and PSY 110 3 Introduction to Practicum HSV 125 HSV 113, HSV 124 previously or concurrently, permission of department chair 3 Professional and Ethical Standards in the Helping Professions HSV 213 HSV 113 3 Practicum I in Human Services HSV 288 HSV 113, HSV 125, and PSY 110, all with a grade of C or better, HSV 124 previously or concurrently, with a grade of C or better, PSY 216 4 Practicum II in Human Services HSV 289 HSV 288 with a grade of C or better and permission of department chair 4 AM ELECTIVES the following courses) 9 Cultural Anthropology ANT 101 3 Understanding Diversity and Valuing Similiarities ANT 114 3 Child Abuse and Neglect CRJ 110 SOC 110 or PSY 110 3 Introduction to Developmental Disabilities DVD 110 Eligibility for ENG 101 3 Current Issues in Developmental Disabilities DVD 210 HSV 113, DVD 110 and PSY 110 3 Introduction to the Study of Aging GRT 110 3
+COURSETITLE COURSE NUMBER PRE-REQUISITES CREDITS SEMESTER TAKEN GRADE PROGRAM OVERVIEW GE ATION REQUIREMENTS 35-36 The Associate Degree Program in College Composition I: Expository Writing and Research ENG 101 Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
+3 Human Services combines courses in the social sciences, primarily psy- College Composition II: Writing about Literature ENG 102 English 101 with a grade of C- or higher 3 chology and sociology, with semi- nars and field work in the human Introduction to Psychology (B) PSY 110 Eligibility for ENG 101 3 services field.
+The human services Human Development (B) PSY 216 PSY 110 3 field is rapidly expanding as our so- ciety changes.
+There will be an in- Introduction to Sociology (B) SOC 110 Eligibility for ENG 101 3 creasing job market or individuals Human Biology (D) BIO 111 4 who are generalists in the human Laboratory Science Elective (D) 4 services field and have a variety of skills.
+Based on the nationally rec- Humanities Elective (C) 3 ognized Community Support Skills Humanities Elective (C) 3 Standards, which define the knowl- Humanities Elective (C) 3 edge, skills and attributes necessary for individuals working in the hu- Math Elective (D) 3-4 man services field, the A.S. degree PROGRAM N REQUIREMENTS 20 program in Human Services will Introduction to Human Services HSV 113 Eligibility for ENG 101 3 provide students with an opportunity to acquire a solid academic The Helping Relationship: Delivering Human Services HSV 124 HSV 113 and PSY 110 3 preparation in human services that Introduction to Practicum HSV 125 HSV 113, HSV 124 previously or concurrently, permission of department chair 3 will allow them to enter the work Professional and Ethical Standards in the Helping Professions HSV 213 HSV 113 3 force the work force upon completion, or transfer into a baccalaureate Practicum I in Human Services HSV 288 HSV 113, HSV 125, and PSY 110 , all with a grade of C or better, HSV 124 previously or concurrently, with a grade of C or better, PSY 216 4 program.
+Human services practitioners may Practicum II in Human Services HSV 289 HSV 288 with a grade of C or better and permission of department chair 4 work in group homes and halfway AM ELECTIVES the following courses) 9 houses; correctional, and community mental health centers and facili- Cultural Anthropology ANT 101 3 ties; family, child, and youth service agencies; and programs concerned Understanding Diversity and Valuing Similiarities ANT 114 3 with substance abuse, family vio- Child Abuse and Neglect CRJ 110 SOC 110 or PSY 110 3 lence, aging, and developmental dis- Introduction to Developmental Disabilities DVD 110 Eligibility for ENG 101 3 abilities.
+Current Issues in Developmental Disabilities DVD 210 HSV 113, DVD 110 and PSY 110 3 Introduction to the Study of Aging GRT 110 3